crystal-bit/godot-game-template/readme.md

 You can also join [the Discord server](https://discord.gg/SA6S2Db) (`#godot-game-template` channel).

-Before adding new features please open an issue to discuss it with the contributors.
+Before adding new features please open an issue to discuss it with other contributors.

 ## Thanks